hegza/black-scholes-example-standalone/README.md

 6. error[E0308]: mismatched types
 	* The transpiler did not add the return type.
 Let's also add the missing return type for the functions using the arrow syntax, like so:
 	* `pub fn .. -> f64 {`
 7. The code should compile now.
-If you're still stuck, you can stash current changes and checkout the pre-transpiled code `git add . && git stash && git checkout final`.
+If you're still stuck, you can stash current changes and checkout the pre-transpiled code:
+	* `git add . && git stash && git checkout final`.

 ## Part 4: Benchmark & Profile